seung-lab/fpzip/README.md

 pip install fpzip
 ```

-If we have a precompiled binary availab,e the above should just work.
-However, if you have to compile from sounce, unfortunately, it's necessary to install numpy first because of a quirk in the Python installation procedure that won't easily recognize when a numpy installation completes in the same process.
+If we have a precompiled binary available the above command should just work.
+However, if you have to compile from sounce, it's unfortunately necessary to install numpy first because of a quirk in the Python installation procedure that won't easily recognize when a numpy installation completes in the same process.
 There are some hacks, but I haven't gotten them to work.

 #### `pip` Source Installation